Nato chief lauds Pak efforts for Afghan peace

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Speaking to Geo.tv after the meeting, Qureshi said the talks were important for Pakistan-NATO understanding and relationship.
-Islamabad and Nato are cooperating in the field of disaster management, a tripartite commission in Afghanistan, and the training of Pakistani soldiers.
+Speaking to Geo.tv after the meeting, Qureshi said the talks were important for the Pakistan-NATO understanding and relationship.
+Islamabad and the body are cooperating in the field of disaster management, a tripartite commission in Afghanistan, and the training of Pakistani soldiers.

-Speaking to Geo.tv after the meeting, Qureshi said the talks were important for Pakistan-NATO understanding and relationship.
-Islamabad and Nato are cooperating in the field of disaster management, a tripartite commission in Afghanistan, and the training of Pakistani soldiers.
+Speaking to Geo.tv after the meeting, Qureshi said the talks were important for the Pakistan-NATO understanding and relationship.
+Islamabad and the body are cooperating in the field of disaster management, a tripartite commission in Afghanistan, and the training of Pakistani soldiers.